-Before trying to understand the symptoms of a solenoid going bad in you golf cart, let’s review what they are supposed to do when operating properly.
+Before trying to understand the symptoms of a solenoid going bad in golf carts, let’s review what they are supposed to do when operating properly.

 Technically, in fact, a solenoid is a shape – a shape in which the length of something coiled is longer than the diameter of the coils.
 In engine starters, this refers to the smaller motor that piggybacks on the starter … as that smaller motor contains a wire coiled many times around a metal bar.

 For a gas golf cart, the function of the solenoid in a golf cart motor is to use a small amount of electricity (made possible by turning on the ignition switch) to close two heavy-duty contacts that are needed to get the starter turning over.
 It also functions in the same way with an electric golf cart.

 When you turn the ignition key, a small amount of electricity goes to the solenoid.
 The solenoid uses that small amount of juice to close two heavy-duty contacts that allows a large jolt of electricity to pass through the starter.
 The solenoid also sends a pinion gear forward, which is the device the starter uses to turn over the flywheel.
 Once the engine engages, a spring brings the pinion gear back to the starter, where it remains idle until you need to restart the engine at some point.

 So, in review, the solenoid does two things:

 - It acts as a switch that permits a large amounts of juice to go to the starter.